How NOT To Be A Prisoner Of Carbs…

 Function Of Carbohydrates

-All carbohydrates are broken down into sugar and are directed to the bloodstream as blood sugar, also known as blood glucose.
-When the blood glucose level rises, the pancreas expels insulin to remove glucose from the blood, and directs it to the muscles and liver to be stored as glycogen, a usable form of energy.
+All carbohydrates are break down into sugar and go to the bloodstream as blood sugar, also known as blood glucose.
+When the blood glucose level rises, the pancreas expels insulin to remove glucose from the blood, and directs it to the muscles and liver.
+It will be stored as glycogen, a usable form of energy.

-The muscles and liver can only store a limited amount of glycogen, and once those stores are full, the remaining is stored as fat.
+The muscles and liver can only store a certain amount of glycogen.
+Once those stores are full, the remaining is stored as fat.
 Consistently high insulin levels can result in fat storage, water retention, and an insulin imbalance.

 The consequences of an insulin imbalance are a rapid rise and fall of blood glucose.
 Your blood is rapidly saturated with glucose, followed by an immediate plummet, resulting in carbohydrate cravings.
 If you eat more carbohydrates to feed into the craving, you start the cycle over.
 Therefore, insulin can literally make you or break you in your weight-loss efforts.
 Gaining more control over your carb intake can put you a step ahead.

 Excessive carbohydrate intake, wrong macronutrient combining, and poor nutrition choices have an effect on how insulin is managed, or better yet, not managed.
 A high intake of processed food and poor food combining interferes with insulin control.